Ida Hill: Personal life

 Hill met Elizabeth Pierce when she was Pierce's professor at Vassar in 1906.
 The two women formed an intimate student/mentor relationship that developed into an intimate personal relationship which continued after Pierce left for graduate work at Columbia University.
-When Pierce returned to Vassar to teach art history in 1915, the couple started living in adjacent rooms in Davidson house on campus; their relationship at this time has been described as a 'Boston marriage'.
+When Pierce returned to Vassar to teach art history in 1915, the couple started living in adjacent rooms in Davison house on campus; their relationship at this time has been described as a 'Boston marriage'.

 In 1921, Pierce travelled to Greece with Hill, and the next year attended the American School of Classical Studies in Athens.
 While in Athens, her budding relationship with archaeologist Carl Blegen led to a marriage proposal from Blegen.
 Pierce initially accepted but then broke off the engagement as she did not wish to end her relationship with Thallon; a plan was formed by Blegen, Pierce, and Bert Hodge Hill (who appears to have had unreciprocated romantic feelings for Blegen) that Hodge Hill and Thallon would marry at the same time as Pierce and Blegen, and the four would live together; Thallon agreed on condition that she and Pierce would continue to travel and spend time together away from their husbands, and the two couples married in 1924, Thallon and Hill marrying on August 15 at Weston-super-Mare in England.

 The four archaeologists, who referred to themselves as "the Family", "the quartet", and "the Pro Par" (short for "Professional Partnership"), had a strong and intertwined relationship both professionally and personally.
 In their positions as prominent members of the American School of Classical Studies at Athens, they were part of a network of philhellenist artists and writers active in Athens at the time.
 Thallon Hill and Pierce Blegen often worked together on excavations, cataloguing materials and publishing findings for both their husbands.
 In 1929 the four moved to 9 Ploutarchou Street, which became their permanent family home.
 The house became a popular meeting place for archaeologists, students of all foreign schools, diplomats, Vassar alumnae, Greek scholars, Fulbright scholars, and the staff of the American embassy.

 During World War II, Hodge Hill remained in Athens to look after the home on Ploutarchou Street while Thallon Hill moved to the United States with the Blegens for the duration of the war.
 The three lived in Cincinnati where Carl Blegen was a professor of classical archeology.

 Hill died at sea on December 14, 1954, while traveling home to Athens, with Pierce Blegen at her side.
 Hodge Hill died in 1958 and Pierce Blegen died in 1966, three years after she had deeded the house on Ploutarchou Street to the American School of Classical Studies in Athens.
 Carl Blegen died in 1971.
 All four members of the Quartet are buried in the Protestant section of the First Cemetery of Athens.